 SaaS case study example 4: Expensify

-The executive summary of Expensify’s case study on Philz Coffee shows which Expensify product Philz purchased, and highlights the results Philz achieved.
-The case study also uses headers that walk the reader through the journey in a structured format.
+The executive summary of Expensify’s case study on Philz Coffee shows which Expensify product Philz purchased.
+It also highlights the results Philz achieved, which is great.
+We also like that the case study uses headers that walk the reader through the journey in a structured format.

-But, the case study would be stronger with a link to Philz’ website so the content is a win-win for both Expensify and the customer.
-It would also help to include links to other Expensify case studies for readers who want to learn more before purchasing a product.
+But, the case study would be stronger with a link to Philz’ website.
+This would make the content a win-win for both Expensify and the customer.
+Expensify should include links to other Expensify case studies for readers who want to learn more before purchasing a product.

 SaaS case study example 5: GitLab

-GitLab makes the interviewee (the customer) the hero in this case study by highlighting how he advocated for change at his company, Fanatics.
+GitLab makes the interviewee (the customer) the hero in this case study.
+It does this by highlighting how the customer advocated for change at his company, Fanatics.
 This is an excellent way to achieve resonance with your readers.
-The case study also features a CTA to sign up for a free GitLab trial, which appears at the bottom of the page and stays in view as the reader scrolls.
+The case study also features a CTA to sign up for a free GitLab trial.
+It appears at the bottom of the page and stays in view as the reader scrolls.

 This case study is a bit heavy on jargon.
-It mentions three acronyms in one paragraph alone, which the reader may not understand.
+It mentions 3 acronyms in 1 paragraph alone, which the reader may not understand.
 The case study is also missing a pull quote.
-Adding this visual callout would break up the text and give more weight to the story from the customer’s point of view.
+Adding this visual callout would break up the text.
+It would also give more weight to the story from the customer’s point of view.

 SaaS case study example 6: ServiceNow

-ServiceNow features 3 stats at the top of this case study, immediately highlighting the value the company’s products delivered to its customer, SAP SuccessFactors.
+ServiceNow features 3 stats at the top of this case study.
+This immediately highlights the value the company’s products delivered to its customer, SAP SuccessFactors.
 In addition, the sidebar provides educational ‘fast facts’ about SAP SuccessFactors.